coreinfrastructure/best-practices-badge/doc/security.md

 [Heroku security policy](https://www.heroku.com/policy/security)
 for some information on how they manage security (including physical security and environmental safeguards).
+Normal users cannot directly access the database management system (DBMS), which on the production system is Postgres.
+Anyone can create a Heroku application and run it on Heroku, however, at that point we trust the Postgres developers and the Heroku administrators to keep the databases separate.

 Security is hard; we welcome your help.
 Please report potential vulnerabilities you find